Handsome Boys of the 20th Century: HOTSechgodRG

 Upon meeting to film the first episode, the five entertainers decided to name their "group" HOTSechgodRG, which combines all of their idol group names.
 They released a digital single (a remake of NRG's "You Can Do It") and music video, appeared together on Happy Together and other variety shows and performed on Immortal Songs: Singing the Legend.
 The single reached #72 on the Gaon Digital Chart.
 There were plans to hold a concert in December 2013 but with Tony An under investigation for illegal gambling, the four remaining members decided not to continue.

 In 2014, Moon Hee-joon, Eun Ji-won, Danny Ahn and Chun Myung-hoon reunited and starred in Where Is My Superhero?
 (W.I.S.H) which aired on OnStyle.
-HOTSechgodRG did not make anymore appearances after that as Danny Ahn's group g.o.d had just recommenced group activities after a nine-year hiatus while Tony An was banned from television appearances by two major broadcasting stations due to his gambling conviction.
-The group remains close friends and have occasionally made guest appearances on one another's shows such as Eun Ji-won's travel show Plan Man.
+HOTSechgodRG did not make any more appearances after that as Danny Ahn's group g.o.d had just become active again after a nine-year hiatus, while Tony An was banned from television appearances by two major broadcasting stations due to his gambling conviction.
+The members of the group remain close friends and have occasionally made guest appearances on one another's shows, such as Eun Ji-won's travel show Plan Man.